-If you are in the groups A or C receiving the novel vaccine (ID93/GLA-SE), on the day of your vaccination you will be asked a few questions to check there have been no changes since screening.
+If you are in the groups receiving the novel vaccine (ID93/GLA-SE) (A or C), on the day of your vaccination you will be asked a few questions to check there have been no changes since screening.
 Your blood pressure, pulse, oxygen levels, temperature (observations) will be checked and blood samples taken.
 If you are a person of child bearing potential, a urinary pregnancy test will also be performed.
-You will then be given the vaccine into your arm.
+You will be given the vaccine into your arm.

 After the vaccination your observations will be checked and then you will be asked to wait in our unit for one hour.
-After one hour, observations will be checked again and you will then be given a thermometer (to measure your temperature) and an electronic symptom diary (eDiary) account.
-You will be required to record thermometer readings for the next 7 days, and your symptoms over the next 28 days.
+After one hour, observations will be checked again and you will then be given a thermometer (to measure your temperature) and an electronic symptom diary (eDiary) account for you to record these readings 7 days and your symptoms over the next 28 days.
 This needs to be filled in online, using either your smartphone or your personal computer (a paper diary alternative can be provided if required).